AudreyKj/google-run-hackaton-2025-lexi/README.md

 ### How it works

-- **Standard legal clauses** are embedded in Firestore.
-For now, only employment-related contracts in English under German law are used for the scope of this project (see the data folder in this codebase for the JSON data and the embedding script).
+- **Standard legal clauses** are embedded in **Firestore**.For now, only employment-related contracts in English under German law are used for the scope of this project (see the data folder in this codebase for the JSON data and the embedding script).
 - The user uploads a contract on the frontend service.
 - Before the agents are invoked, a **guardrail** double-checks the input to ensure it’s safe.
 - The **agent team** successively extracts, finds similar standard clauses, compares them and analyzes the clause's risk.